A Guide to the Cordyceps Mushroom

 What are Cordyceps Mushrooms?

-Cordyceps is one of the most popular Chinese medicinal mushrooms, and for good reason.
+Cordyceps is one of the most popular Chinese adaptogenic mushrooms, and for good reason.
 It's delicious and has plenty of health benefits backed by science.

 Many Types of Cordyceps